 My special interests include anxiety and panic disorders; PTSD; relationships and intimacy; depression and bipolar disorder; LGBTQAI issues; adolescent mental health/family therapy; grief, loss, and transition; EMDR; and mindfulness.
-My first professional position after graduate school was as a school based mental health counselor serving adolescents at two large suburban high schools.
+My first professional position after graduate school was as a school based mental health counselor serving adolescents at two suburban high schools in the Minneapolis Metro.
+Although no longer practicing in the schools, I continue to thoroughly enjoy my work with teens.
 My teen clients tell me that I treat them as an equal, never look down on them, and I provide them the space they need to access their voice.
 I believe this is why so many of my adolescent clients are open to my suggestions and feedback, it comes from a position of respectful consultant vs. someone "trying to fix them."

 If you or someone you know is in crisis call 911 or go to your nearest emergency room.
 You may also contact the following crisis services:

-Crisis Call Center: 1-800-273-8255 or text ANSWER to 839863
+Crisis Call Center: 988 or text ANSWER to 839863

 Dakota County Crisis: 952-891-7171 Dane County 24-hour Crisis Line at 608-280-2600 National Depression Hotline: 1-630-482-9696